YaoXinZhi/Cancer-Alterome/README.md

 In addition, before using [**OGER++**](https://pub.cl.uzh.ch/purl/OGER) and [**PhenoTagger**](https://github.com/ncbi-nlp/PhenoTagger), you may need to visit their project websites and configure the tool environment.

 - `1. pubtator_to_agac_ner_input.py` provides the conversion of PubTator format documentation to AGAC-NER model input format.

-- `2. agac_ner_output_procss.py` provides formatting of AGAC-NER model output documents.
+- `2. agac_ner_output_procss.py` is used to process the output file of the AGAC-NER task.

-- `3. oger_tagger.py` provides batch GO concept annotation for OGER++. the vocabularies required for OGER++ are provided in go.term.tsv and hpo.term.tsv.
+- `3. oger_tagger.py` provides batch GO concept annotation by using OGER++.
+The vocabularies files required for OGER++ are also provided in go.term.tsv and hpo.term.tsv.

 - `4.
-OGER_result_process.py` provides the result processing for OGER++.
+OGER_result_process.py` provides the result processing for OGER++ results.

 - `5.
-PhenoTagger_training.py` provides the training function of PhenoTagger.
+PhenoTagger_training.py` provides the model training function of PhenoTagger.

 - `6.
-PhenoTagger_tagging.py` provides batch tagging of HPO concepts by PhenoTagger.
+PhenoTagger_tagging.py` is used to batch tagging the HPO concepts by using PhenoTagger.

 ### 3. Relation Extraction